zerospiel/docs/docs/quickstarts/quickstart-2-gcp.md

 work fine.
 A big benefit of {{{ docsVersionInfo.k0rdentName }}} is that it provides a single point of control and visibility across multiple clusters on multiple clouds and infrastructures.

-GCP provider is available from K0rdent the 0.2.0 release only, and it's not enabled by default.
+The GCP provider is available starting with the {{{ docsVersionInfo.k0rdentName }}} 0.2.0 release, but it's not enabled by default.
-To enable GCP provider in K0rdent, edit the `Management` object and add `cluster-api-provider-gcp` to the list of `spec.providers` and wait for a couple of minutes for GCP components to start.
+To enable the GCP provider in {{{ docsVersionInfo.k0rdentName }}}, edit the `Management` object and add `cluster-api-provider-gcp` to the list of `spec.providers`, and the GCP components will start within a few minutes.

 ## Install Gcloud CLI